James Gillett: Post governorship

-Following his departure from the Governor's Office, Gillett opened a law practice in San Francisco.
-From 1916 to 1920, Gillett worked in Washington, D.C., as an attorney and lobbyist for the San Francisco-based Associated Oil Company and the Oil Industry Association.
+Following his departure from the governor's office, Gillett opened a law practice in San Francisco.
+From 1916 to 1920, he worked in Washington, D.C., as an attorney and lobbyist for the San Francisco-based Associated Oil Company and the Oil Industry Association.
 Gillett's lobbying in the U.S. Congress helped secure passage of the Oil Leasing Bill in 1920, which pertained to leases in the naval petroleum reserves.
-Gillett would go on to represent many oil industry companies and individuals in oil lease matters.
+He would go on to represent many oil industry companies and individuals in oil lease matters.
 Throughout the 1920s Gillett completed over twenty years' work in obtaining compensation for the owners and crews of sailing vessels seized by the U.S. federal government in the Bering Sea between 1886 and 1894.

-Gillett retired from the law practice in 1929, only to begin a new practice in 1934 in Oakland with his son, James Gillett, Jr.
+Gillett retired from his law practice in 1929, only to begin a new practice in 1934 in Oakland with his son, James Gillett Jr.

-Gillett died April 20, 1937 in Berkeley at the age of 76.
+He died April 20, 1937, in Berkeley, at the age of 76.